yvettecook/SwiftTutorialForMA/README.md

     `Optional("Build something frankly awesome")`

+    This isn't Swift's way telling you that you're to do item is an Optional task.

-    The short explanation is that Swift introduces a new concept of `optionals`.
+    The short explanation is that Swift introduces a new concept of `Optionals`.
 You can find a much more in depth explanation [here](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html), but in short:

     > Optionals say either “there is a value, and it equals x” or “there isn’t a value at all”. <sup>3</sup>